 I recommend screenshotting your Go San Diego pass just in case the WiFi isn’t good where you are.
 That way, you always have the QR code accessible.

 Tip: I personally tested immediate delivery twice recently, and it worked for me (as it did when purchasing Go New York Explorer Passes when we were outside of The Metropolitan Museum of Art a few years ago).
-To ensure delivery of your Go City San Diego passes, it’s better to purchase in advance.
+To ensure delivery of your Go City San Diego Passes, purchasing in advance is better.
 I did have one reader report not immediately receiving her passes after an on-the-spot purchase.

 7. You Can Skip the Theme Parks and Still Save